mendicant/mendicantuniversity.org/_posts/activities/2012-06-07-mock-objects.md

 tags: frontpage
 ---

-During our last study session on test-driven development, Gregory Brown and Eric Hodel were reminded of an awesome talk that Gregory Moeck gave on mock objects at RubyConf 2011.
+During our last [study session on TDD](http://mendicantuniversity.org/updates/2012/05/06/tdd-notes.html), Gregory Brown and Eric Hodel were reminded of an awesome talk that Gregory Moeck gave on mock objects at RubyConf 2011.
 That eventually lead them to hunt him down to run this followup session!